TehMuffinMoo/ibPS/docs/CSP/Authentication/API/Remove-B1ConnectionProfile.md

 ## DESCRIPTION
 Connection profiles provide a convenient way of saving API Keys for multiple Infoblox Cloud Accounts, with the ability to quickly switch between them.
-A list of connection profiles can be retrieved using \[Get-B1ConnectionProfile\](https://ibps.readthedocs.io/en/latest/CSP/Profiles/Get-B1ConnectionProfile/).

 ## EXAMPLES